edgelesssys/contrast/docs/docs/architecture/secrets.md

 :::warning

 The seed share owner can decrypt data encrypted with secrets derived from the workload secret, because they can themselves derive the workload secret.
-If the data owner fully trusts the seed share owner (when they are the same entity, for example), they can securely use the workload secrets.
+If the data owner fully trusts the seed share owner (when they're the same entity, for example), they can securely use the workload secrets.

 :::